 It also works as a potent pain receptor blocker and blocks N methyl D aspartate receptor, which becomes highly sensitive in chronic pain.

-Effect of ketamine for different chronic pains:
+Effect of ketamine on different chronic pains:

-Ketamine infusion therapy is considered more effective for certain types of chronic pains rather than all.
+Ketamine infusion therapy is considered more effective for certain types of chronic back pains rather than all.
 These chronic pains are the following:

 - Cancer Related Backache

-- Traumatic Spinal Pain (due to injuries)
+- Traumatic Spinal pain (due to injuries)

 - Neuropathic Pains